TB-DevAcc/Website-Parrot/README.md

 This is a project to create a website for a company that offers language meetups.

 #### :date: Timeframe for the project
 The challenge was to create a startup and complete its website within 1 week.
-(09.03.20-16.03.20)
+(24.02.20-02.03.20)

 #### :clapper: Presentation

-The complete Website can be viewed [here]().
+The complete Website can be viewed [here](https://distracted-leavitt-1e00be.netlify.app).
 Here is a short preview of the site:

 <p align="center">
     <img src="media/parrot_preview.jpg" witdh="60%">